thomsonreuters/HashIcon-JS/README.md

 ## Overview
 * JS library which takes in a string and draws a pictorial representation of that string
+* The same string will generate the same image in [HashIcon-Swift](https://github.com/thomsonreuters/HashIcon-Swift)
+* Can be shown to a user in order verify that data (e.g. a public key) is identical in 2 applications

 ![Example Ouput](./examples/output.png)